 APU acquires five Dead Sea Scroll fragments, becoming only the second institution of higher education to own original fragments from the Dead Sea Scrolls.

-In September, APU launches Azusa Pacific Online University (APOU), and holds its first class in June 2011.
+In September, APU launches Azusa Pacific Online University (now University College), which holds its first class in June 2011.

 Mark Stanton, Ph.D., assumes the role of provost in April, becoming the university’s fourth provost and chief academic officer.